Wiseguy (TV series): Daniel Benjamin "Lifeguard" Burroughs

 Lifeguard (Jim Byrnes), with whom Vinnie communicates almost exclusively by telephone, is Vinnie's other contact person.
 Vinnie (ideally) calls him every morning with the latest updates on the case, and Lifeguard provides him with quick updates.
 He also, under the name of "Mike Terranova", provides Vinnie with an emergency contact number (555-4958, a play on Vince's agent number), without revealing Vinnie's true identity.
 (The cover location is "Sailor Hardware"; the code phrase "Uncle Mike" indicates an emergency request for assistance.)
 Daniel is a double-leg amputee who uses a wheelchair, and on occasion prosthetic legs.
 Like McPike, Daniel is divorced as a result of his work; his ex-wife stays in close contact, apparently because Daniel has resources she wants, and Daniel endures this with resentment.
 Eventually he forms a relationship with OCB's West Coast Lifeguard operator when Vinnie's investigations take him to Washington State.

 Michael Santana

-Appears in season 4 only as the focal character in Terranova's absence, Santana (Steven Bauer) is a recently disbarred United States Attorney who becomes allies with McPike and the OCB.
+Appearing only in season 4 as the focal character in Terranova's absence, Michael Santana (Steven Bauer) is a recently disbarred United States Attorney who becomes allies with McPike and the OCB.

 Hillary Stein

-Appears in season 4 only Stein (Cecil Hoffman) as Santana's fellow U.S. Attorney and love interest.
+Appearing only in season 4, Hillary Stein (Cecil Hoffman) is Santana's fellow U.S. Attorney and love interest.